Writing Your DOT Drug & Alcohol Policy: What Must Be Included

 - Details on each test type: pre-employment, post-accident, random, reasonable suspicion, return-to-duty, follow-up

-- Consequences of violating the policy (removal from safety-sensitive duties, referral to SAP)
+- Consequences of violating the policy (removal from safety-sensitive duties, referral to a SAP (Substance Abuse Professional — a qualified counselor who evaluates CDL drivers after a drug or alcohol violation and recommends treatment))

 - Information about the effects of controlled substances and alcohol on health and safety

-- A list of resources for help — EAP, community resources, hotlines
+- A list of resources for help — EAP (Employee Assistance Program — a confidential service offering counseling and support for employees dealing with substance abuse or personal issues), community resources, hotlines

 Distribution